How 11 Types of Retirement Income Get Taxed

 - If you’re single with a taxable income of more than $40,000 but less than $434,550 or between $78,751 and $488,850 if you’re married filing jointly, your capital gains tax rate is 15%.

-- If you’re single with a taxable income of more than $434,550 or married filing jointly with an income over $488,851, your capital gains tax rate is 20%.
+- If you’re single with a taxable income of more than $434,550 or married filing jointly with an income over $488,851, your capital gains tax rate is 20% to the extent that your taxable income exceeds the 15% capital gains rate thresholds.

 If you sell an investment before you’ve had it for a year, that’s a short-term capital gain and it’s taxed as ordinary income.
 Vice versa, you can also have capital losses if you sell investments at a loss.
 Losses can be used to offset taxable income up to $3,000 and can be carried over.